allancaffee/relay/website/versioned_docs/version-v11.0.0/guides/testing-relay-components.md

 Fortunately, there are tools that aim to simplify the process of writing tests for Relay components, by providing imperative APIs for controlling the request/response flow and additional API for mock data generation.

-There are two main modules that you may using in your tests:
+There are two main modules that you may use in your tests:

 * `createMockEnvironment(options): RelayMockEnvironment`
 * `MockPayloadGenerator` and the `@relay_test_operation` directive

 With `createMockEnvironment,` you will be able to create an instance of `RelayMockEnvironment`, a Relay environment specifically for your tests.
-The instance created by `createMockEnvironment` is implementing the Relay Environment Interface and it also has an additional Mock layer, with methods that allow to resolve/reject and control the flow of operations (queries/mutations/subscriptions).
+The instance created by `createMockEnvironment` implements the Relay Environment Interface and it also has an additional Mock layer, with methods that allow you to resolve/reject and control the flow of operations (queries/mutations/subscriptions).

 The main purpose of `MockPayloadGenerator` is to improve the process of creating and maintaining the mock data for tested components.

-One of the patterns you may see in the tests for Relay components: 95% of the test code is the test preparation: the gigantic mock object with dummy data, manually created, or just a copy of a sample server response that needs to be passed as the network response.
+One pattern you may see in the tests for Relay components: 95% of the test code is the test preparation: the gigantic mock object with dummy data, manually created, or just a copy of a sample server response that needs to be passed as the network response.
 And rest 5% is actual test.
 As a result, people don't test much.
 It's hard to create and manage all these dummy payloads for different cases.
 Hence, writing tests are time-consuming and painful to maintain.

 With the `MockPayloadGenerator` and `@relay_test_operation`, we want to get rid of this pattern and switch the developer's focus from the preparation of the test to the actual testing.